juju/docs/src/en/charms-storage.md

 ```

 To upgrade the OSD journal of Ceph unit 'ceph-osd/0' from magnetic to solid
-state (SSD) and remove the uneeded original journal 'osd-journals/0':
+state (SSD) and dispose of the unneeded original journal 'osd-journals/0':

 ```bash
 juju add-storage ceph-osd/0 osd-journals=ebs-ssd,8G,1